Tiny Tim (A Christmas Carol)

-Timothy "Tiny Tim" Cratchit is a fictional character from the 1843 novella A Christmas Carol by Charles Dickens.
+Tiny Tim Cratchit is a fictional character from the 1843 novella A Christmas Carol by Charles Dickens.
 Although seen only briefly, he is a major character, and serves as an important symbol of the consequences of the protagonist's choices.

 Character overview

 Tiny Tim is the young, ailing son of Bob Cratchit, Ebenezer Scrooge’s underpaid clerk.
 When Scrooge is visited by the Ghost of Christmas Present he is shown just how ill the boy really is (the family cannot afford to properly treat him on the salary Scrooge pays Cratchit).
-When visited by the Ghost of Christmas Yet to Come, Scrooge sees that Tiny Tim has died.
-This, and several other visions, led Scrooge to reform his ways.
+When visited by the Ghost of Christmas Yet to Come, Scrooge is shown that Tiny Tim will die.
+This, and several other visions, leads Scrooge to reform his ways.
 At the end of the story, Dickens makes it explicit that Tiny Tim does not die, and Scrooge becomes a "second father" to him.